After a possible tax levy increase failed in the November election, the Mid County Fire Protection district is having to go back to the drawing board.

 "The financial condition this district is in makes it imperative that we take a hard look at things.
 We thought there would be less distractions on a Saturday morning during a work session than at a normal board meeting," McElyea added.

-Page 2 of 2 - The board hopes to come to a decision on how to balance the budget by its next regularly scheduled board meeting set for Dec.
+The board hopes to come to a decision on how to balance the budget by its next regularly scheduled board meeting set for Dec.
 12.